 “Sex is reported to be the most frequently searched topic on the Internet, with pornographic search-engine requests totaling approximately 68 million per day (25% of total search-engine requests).” – study: Generation XXX: Pornography Acceptance and Use Among Emerging Adults

 Let’s acknowledge that porn addiction truly is an issue like a lot of researchers do suggest, the bigger problem in this scenario is the shame that’s placed onto these individuals by people of this part of society.
 Usually, there is some sort of childhood trauma that after evolves into porn addiction and then can progress into sexually abusive crimes.
-Usually, with such individuals, they only reach out for help as Robyn Weiss suggested to PsychCentral ‘only after their addictive behavior patterns have spun their lives into chaos and they desperately need concrete help’ most likely due to the feelings associated with shame whether that be personal or inflicted onto by society’s judgment.
+Generally, such individuals only reach out for help “only after their addictive behaviour patterns have spun their lives into chaos and they desperately need concrete help”as suggested by Robyn Weiss to PsychCentral .
+Likely this is due to the feelings associated with shame whether that be personal or inflicted onto by society’s judgment.
 In order to overcome an issue, it is important to find the root of it.
 Pornography isn’t the root of the problem.
 Shame is a social concept that can only be overcome by engaging with people.

-Firstly, we are now capitalizing on pornography.
+As a society, we are now capitalizing on pornography.
 With anything that makes money for someone come heaps of issues.
 Anything from privacy, censorship, and copyright to lack of equal pay and ‘amateurs aka those who will do it for free’.
-For instance a study by Jon Milard showed, how female adult film stars are more likely to be paid greater sums per ‘job’, however, on average their career span is 6-18 months, while a male actor (as long as he can finish and remain hard) will be more likely to remain in the industry far longer and will have more opportunities due to having less competition therefore ultimately a successful male adult film actor is bound to make more money than a female.
+For instance a study by Jon Milard showed, that female adult film stars are more likely to be paid greater sums per ‘job’, however, on average their career span is 6-18 months, while a male actor (as long as he can finish and remain hard) will be more likely to remain in the industry far longer and will have more opportunities due to having less competition.
+Therefore a successful male adult film actor is bound to make more money than a female.
+Glass ceiling, anyone?

 Those oppose of pornography love to bring up ‘objectification of women’, however, a study carried out by Alan McKee suggested otherwise: